arrya-sridhar/Agentic_AI/README.md

 - **Level 1**: Basic LLM calls, PDF analysis and an user interface that combines both the functions
 - **Level 2**: FastMCP weather tool server and client with Google Gemini

+It uses:
-It uses Google Gemini , model = gemini-2.5-flash
+- Google Gemini , model = gemini-2.5-flash
-It uses OpenWeather API for weather retrieval
+- OpenWeather API for weather retrieval

 ## Setup & Run